marko-milosavljevic89/zadatak-A1/README.md

-This is a simple project that i did in 48 hours via using a Figma file provided by A1.
+This is a simple project that i did in 48 hours via using a Figma file provided by A1 for a job position.

 # Getting Started with Create React App